 Applying for a teaching job and getting your resume noticed is only the first stage.
 Just like any other job, if an employer is interested in your application for a teaching job you’ll be invited for an interview.
 At interviews for ESL teaching jobs, you’ll be asked basic questions about your teaching style, probed on your classroom management and organization skills, and experience level.
 With no teaching qualifications or experience, you will struggle to answer these questions or prove that you are suitable for a teaching job.
 However, if you don’t have any prior teaching experience, you will fare much better if you at least have the basic theoretical knowledge behind teaching, which you will have learned enough through TEFL to impress most interviewers for entry level roles.

-TEFL helps you gain a better understanding of your students before you meet them.
+3. TEFL courses help you gain a better understanding of your students before you meet them.

 Knowing the common challenges your students will face means you can accommodate these difficulties within your lesson plans.